 - Extending sick leave options.

-- Increasing space between people.
+- Increasing space and physical barriers between people.

 - Staggering schedules to facilitate social distancing.